Sabirk8992/Devopsp-Project-S3-IAAC-IAM/README.md

 - In the navigation pane, choose Users and then choose the name of the user you want to create an access key for.

 - Choose the Security credentials tab and then choose Create access key.
+COPY Both on any text file.

 - Choose Download .csv file to download the access key and secret key.
 The .csv file will contain the access key ID and secret access key for the user.